-If you are no longer able to pay your debts and you are a sole trader, partner in a partnership (maatschap or vennootschap) or a freelance professional, then you are personally liable for your business’s debts.
+If you are no longer able to pay your debts and you are a sole trader, partner in a partnership (maatschap or vennootschap) or a freelancer/self-employed professional, then you are personally liable for your business’s debts.
 You can appeal to your municipality for debt restructuring.
 If this fails you can appeal to court for debt restructuring.

 Voluntary debt restructuring

 With voluntary debt restructuring you obtain assistance from a debt counsellor.
 These are provided by the Municipal Credit Bank (Gemeentelijke Kredietbank, GKB), social services or a specialist company.
 They help you reach an amicable agreement with your creditor(s).
 This is a voluntary payment arrangement.
 Your creditors do not have to agree to this.